-- 1. Election of ten director nominees to serve one-year terms. - 2.
-Advisory approval of our executive compensation. - 3.
-Advisory vote on frequency of the advisory vote to approve our executive compensation. - 4.
-Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2023. - 5.
+- 1. Election of the ten director nominees named in the proxy statement. - 2.
+Advisory approval of our executive compensation. - 3.Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending October 31, 2024. - 4.
 Transaction of such other business as may properly come before the Annual Meeting.